 And when you’re done, scroll back up and click the Activate Autoresponder button:

 And that’s all there is to it!
-You have successfully set up web push notifications on your website.
+You have successfully add web push notifications to your WordPress website.

 What to do After You Install a Web Notifications WordPress Plugin